Perkedel/Lah-Mboh/docs/Tutorial/HowToNotScrewMapping.md

 > Rules:
 > - Use persistent public website!
 If not, your files will be yoinked on sight, no exception.
 > - No Closed beta!
 If you insist, give me permission to reupload that file for everyone therefore to try.
 If you afraid, then finish it up and make it publicly available.
+> - this PWAD must costs $0.
+Currently refuse if PWAD is above $0.
 > - No slaughter!
 I'll use cheats if you do that, unless you gave long time Invulnerability script or something that makes it look easy for all casuals.
 Or if there has to be, make that optional and escapable with all those demons & Completer Items marked No Completition.
 > - Yes Jokewad!
 I need entertainment.
 Days rougher every second!
 > - NO Terrywad!
 No screamer allowed!
 (You'll break my customers ears) If you have to, only rely on Icon of Sin like in End Death & end of E1 episode. & if you really must have terrywad, make the death End Level or whatever fun to watch.
+> - Even though I already purchased DOOM I + II, I still use Freedoom IWAD.
+It's okay if you wish me to use those original IWADs instead (e.g. due to arts that explicitly derives original DOOM).
+But you are not allowed to make macros that prevent Doomers from playing your mod if say they are on Freedoom, not DOOM (That's corpo level of greed DRM practices!).
+> - NSFW allowed. e.g., Duke Nukem like H stuffs

 ### Advice n°8 : Make sure you know the difference between a "training map" and a real map that deserves to be released